 Cigarettes and other tobacco products, along with medicines that are available only on prescription, can't be product placed in any programmes.

-Also, products that can't be advertised (such as guns and other weapons) can't be product placed in UK programmes either.
+- Products that cant be advertised (such as guns and other weapons)

 There must be ‘editorial justification' for a product to be placed in a programme.

 That means the product must be relevant to what the programme is about.
 The content of programmes shouldn't seem to be created or distorted, just to feature the placed products.

 Programmes also can't promote placed products or give them too much prominence.
 There shouldn't be any claims made about how good a placed product is, or so many references to a product that it feels like it's being promoted.

 If a UK programme contains product placement, the TV channel must show a special logo.

 This tells viewers that the TV channel or programme-maker was paid to include products in that programme.